clarity13/Blocbox/README.md

-This repo is for all my course file completed for Blocbox
+This repo is for all my course file completed for Blocbox.
+Second commit for README